Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 are necessary for the current payment request.

 **NOTE:** `payment.amountPlanned` cannot be changed once `makePaymentRequest` is finished.
-This is to prevent the shopper paying a different amount than the one saved on the CTP payment object.
+This is to prevent the shopper paying a different amount than the one saved on the commercetools payment object.

 Make payment request generated from Adyen Web Components for credit card payment.
 ```json